JeremyDezalos/data-viz-project/README.md

 <img src="resources/images/ethnicity_time.png" alt="eth_time" width="80%" height="80%" title = "eth_time">

-It is harder to determine a correlation between the time and the ethnicity of the patient.
+It is difficult to determine a correlation between the time and the ethnicity of the patient.
 So let's look at the mortality ratio given the ethnicity.

 <img src="resources/images/ethnicity_alive.png" alt="eth_alive" width="80%" height="80%" title = "eth_alive">